mathiasverraes/15yearsddd/manuscript/anita-kvamme/essay.md

 * In a huge and complex business area, having strict boundaries between different bounded context will make it possible for the users to predict what bounded context a give piece of functionality belongs to.
 * Applying architecture patterns, as for instance the hexagonal architecture, will influence where to look for repository code, app service code and domain code.
 If the coder´s do not know this architecture pattern, acquiring this knowledge help building this understanding.

 Together all these aspects will highly influence the coder´s mental model of the codebase.
 However, learning more about the domain and the chosen technical architecture will only have a positive influence on the coder´s mental model given that the solution is implemented in a consistent manner.
 On the other hand, if the functionality is placed inside the wrong bounded context, if the domain logic has leaked into the repository, or if a change of the language isn´t reflected in the code, the coder´s mental model is likely to be misleading.
-Therefore not following these DDD principles does not only make the IT solution building up technical debit, it also makes the foundation for the coders to build a useful mental model weaker.
+Therefore not following these DDD principles does not only make the IT solution building up technical debt, it also makes the foundation for the coders to build a useful mental model weaker.

 ## Minimizing the Mental Model to Code Jungle Gap
 The same way as usability area for decades has work against minimizing the gap between the designer´s model and the user´s mental model, DDD is a powerful set of principles to facilitate for a small as possible gap between the coder´s mental model of the codebase and the code.
 So for me, applying DDD isn´t just fun and useful when implementing complex business functionality, it is actually usability for the coders.
 ![](../images/anita-kvamme/MentalModelCodeJungelGap.png)

-And I have often wondered, if it is this usability aspect of DDD that is the reason why having started to apply DDD, it is seems to be hard to stop.
+Sometimes I wonder, if it is this usability aspect of DDD that is the reason for when having started to apply DDD, it is seems hard to stop.
 And who knows, maybe that is part of the reason why DDD is celebrating 15. years anniversary with increasing popularity.

 ## References
 *The Design of Everyday Things, author: Dan Norman, published in 1988.
-*Jessica Kerr´s Keynote at Explore DDD 2018: https://www.youtube.com/watch?v=nVRUv30coyA
+*Jessica Kerr´s Keynote at Explore DDD 2018: <https://www.youtube.com/watch?v=nVRUv30coyA>
-*Jakob Nielsen article about Mental Models: https://www.nngroup.com/articles/mental-models/
+*Jakob Nielsen article about Mental Models: <https://www.nngroup.com/articles/mental-models/>